dupitydumb/CustomLyrics-Spotify/README.md

 If you find this project useful, please consider giving it a ⭐️.
 Thanks!

 ## Note
+### Spicetify
 if you use spicetify you must have [lyrics-plus](https://github.com/spicetify/spicetify-cli/blob/master/CustomApps/lyrics-plus/README.md) custom apps to install run
 ```bash
 spicetify config custom_apps lyrics-plus
 spicetify apply
 ```
+### Chrome Extension
+if you use want to use the chrome extension you can download [latest release](https://github.com/dupitydumb/LyricsPlus-Spotify/tree/main/LyricsPlus) or [latest push](https://github.com/dupitydumb/LyricsPlus-Spotify/releases/tag/V0.3))

 [![Stars Badge](https://img.shields.io/github/stars/dupitydumb/LyricsPlus-Spotify?style=social)](https://github.com/dupitydumb/LyricsPlus-Spotify)
 ## Features